oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 ## Angular

 ### 3.1.
-Migrate exploration editor page and move to the angular cli with AOT compilation
+Migrate the exploration editor page to Angular, and move the entire frontend to the Angular CLI

 **Project Description:**

-Currently webpack is used to bundle all the frontend code, this does provide more flexibility over ng cli but devoids our project of features like AOT compilation.

-Introducing angular cli will provide more developer friendly experience as it is easier to use and configure.

-AOT the loading time by not shipping the angular compiler and compiling ahead of time and not in the browser.

-The project also aims to finish the migration of the exploration editor page and move all pages to angular router.

-Success criteria:

-1. ng-build and ng-build --prod are used for all files.
+The Oppia team has been working on a migration of the entire codebase from AngularJS – which is now deprecated – to Angular.
+This project aims to do two things: (a) migrate the exploration editor page (one of the last pages to be migrated) and all its subcomponents to AngularJS, and (b) move all the pages in Oppia from the current Webpack build system to the Angular CLI with ahead-of-time (AOT) compilation, so that all pages are precompiled and load faster when requested by users.
+(This would also mean that we don’t need to serve the Angular compiler to users, thus reducing bandwidth requirements as well.)

+Please note that moving all the pages to the Angular router is a prerequisite for moving to the Angular CLI.
+(However, this should be straightforward, and in fact has already been done for most pages.)
+Additionally, this project also entails removing Webpack as a separate standalone dependency after the migration of the build system to Angular CLI is complete.

 **Size of this project:** large (~350 hours)